Buying a vacation home: 7 steps for getting a vacation home loan

 - Rental income cannot be used to qualify the borrower.

-Vacation home loan requirements
+Step 5.
+Check the vacation home loan requirements

 - Down payment – Generally, you can buy a primary residence with as little as 3 percent down.
 With a vacation home, you’ll need at least 10 percent.